Skip to content

 A HostCluster describes a collection of hosts that together are providing a service.
 Clusters are often used to provide horizontal scaling of services.

-Within the host cluster is typically a special host (node) that is controlling the execution of the other members.
+Within the host cluster there may be a special host (node) that is controlling the execution of the other members.
 This host is modelled with a SoftwareServerPlatform that describes the cluster management platform, and optional SoftwareServer assets.
 SoftwareCapabilities needed to manage the cluster are linked to these ITInfrastructure using the ServerAssetUse relationship.

 HadoopCluster describes a Hadoop cluster that uses multiple bare metal computers/virtual machines to manage big data workloads.